About me

 I was about ten when I first met with a real computer: it was our neighbour's Commodore 64.
 I was so excited that my dad had to buy one for us.
 I liked games, but I more liked the fact I can make the computer to ask some input from me then output them differently on the screen.
 A few years later my parents enrolled me in a course where I learned how to use Windows 3.1 professionally and how to code in Basic.
 I'm not saying I was a kid genius, but my interest in computers was very obvious from an early age.
 I was already deeply in love with movies, but computers seemed to be my new passion.

 Then came the internet.
-I started coding websites for Netscape Navigator through a dial-up modem with FrontPage Express, using the earliest versions of HTML and CSS.
-In my twenties, I launched a webmagazine about movies and began to make websites for different size of businesses.
+I started coding websites with Netscape Navigator and FrontPage Express using the earliest versions of HTML and CSS, when I only had access to the internet through a dial-up modem.
+In my twenties, I launched a portal about movies and began to build websites for schools, small businesses, festivals and webshops.

 Various desktop setups between 2009 and 2020